Heading down around middle/end of January 2012

 You will need a car to get around as the public transport is a bit limited.
 The food at the farm cafes and wineries are great and always fresh.
 If you are travelling by ferry and need to stay in Devonport for a night travel 15 minutes out and stay at the Port Sorell, Shearwater area great beaches and good accommodation try Shearwater Cottages.
 Most important enjoy your stay.

-over 5 years agoAnswered by Helen via Travellr.com
+almost 6 years agoAnswered by Helen via Travellr.com